ThatAquarel/force_awakens/README.md

 We've designed, as mentionned earlier, a sandbox where it is possible for users to add all sorts of celestial bodies ranging from black holes to various exoplanets, even including a few ones from you favorite shows in order to observe their graviationnal influence over each other in a neutral spatial environment and create an interesting and visual learning experience for the user.
 We think that such a project makes science more accessible to everyone as sometimes, just a visual representation of something makes us understand a concept so much better.

+# How it works

+Now let's get into the interesting part; how the project works !
+First, lets deconstruct it into a few steps...
+1. Exoplanets scouting and gathering of data, 2.
+Development of an 3d gravity neutral envrionment to oberve the behavior of planets, 3.